vedantnn71/sivgen/README.md

 # Sivgen
-Minimal (2.4 kb) and simple random emoji, integer and string generator written in typescript with no dependecies.
+Minimal (2.4 kb) and zero-dependency random emoji, integer and string generator written in typescript with no dependecies.

 ### Installation
 Using npm